Sintraconsulting/umbraco-angularjs-frontend-plugin/README.md

 ###  Steps for configuration

 1. Install plugin from umbraco marketplace
-2. Setup masterpage to load dynamically the angular engine
-3. Enable Angular on pages
+2. plugin will create a new masterpage and an angular enabled content page
+3. Unlock angular page under regular content or home
 4. Add view or component into applications

+### Naming convention and folder structure